chen3feng/android-backup/README.md

 ## Features

-- Automatically pull files from your phone to a local backup directory
+- Automatically pull files from your device to a local backup directory
 - Configurable list of directories to pull
 - Incremental backup, only pulls new and changed files, typically completes in 1 minutes if there are only a few changed files.
 - Supports multi-version backups, backing up a new snapshot to a new directory each time, and only increasing the storage space used by the changes
-- Backs up multiple connected phones at once
+- Backs up multiple connected devices at once
 - Supports wireless backup over the network

 ## Usage